shreve/shreve.io/_posts/2020-08-06-obfuscating-your-email-on-the-web.md

 # => "myname@example.com"
 ```

-I haven't investigated this further, but I suspect the use of `0xCF` as a key
+In this case, the use of `0xCF` as a key was just a coincidence.
-isn't a coincidence.

 As far as I know, this scraping hasn't been done at any mass scale, but the fact
 that it could makes me unhappy.